Adrien-LUDWIG/google-drive-concurrency-test/README.md

 and folders.
 But the use of scripts offers a reproduceable test with with little hand work, so less human errors, and serves as reference of what was exactly tested.

+## Usage

+Install the Google Drive client on two machines and connect them to the same test account.

+Clone this repository.

+Follow the instructions in .env.example to create your own environment.

+On one site, run `python setup.py`.

+Make sure the created files and directories are synchronized on the two sites before continuing.

+Disable synchronization either by using the Google Drive desktop option "Pause syncing" or by disconnecting internet.

+Run `python site_1.py` on site 1 and  `python site_2.py` on site 2.

+Reconnect both machines and wait for them to synchronize.

+Explore the results.
+You can have a look to the scripts to see all the tested scenarios.